-RAF Air and Space Power
+RAF Air and Space Power Journal

-The aim of the annual RAF Air and Space Power publication is to explain and promote the role of the RAF to policy makers, industry partners, academics and interested stakeholders both at home and internationally.
+The aim of the annual RAF Air and Space Power journal is to explain and promote the role of the RAF to policy makers, industry partners, academics and interested stakeholders both at home and internationally.
 As well as highlighting vital partnerships with industry, each issue also focuses on the key procurement activities, taskings and operations that the RAF has recently undertaken and shines a light on technology trends within the air sector.
 Along with articles by expert defence journalists, the publication also includes articles by senior RAF officers, international air chiefs and industry leaders.

 Air and Space Power Review

-The Air and Space Power Review is currently published three times a year with Spring, Summer and Autumn/Winter editions.
+Air and Space Power Review is currently published three times a year with Spring, Summer and Autumn/Winter editions.
 The publication aims to support the British armed forces in general and the Royal Air Force in particular by developing thinking about the application of air power.
 The intention is to provide a forum for high quality and academically credible articles on air and space power, with the objective of stimulating debate and promoting the evolution of air and space power thinking within the wider military and academic communities.

 The entire back catalogue of Air and Space Power Review, and its predecessor Air Power Review, can be accessed through the ASPR Online Index.
 The latest full issue of ASPR can also be accessed directly.